 If you want to name your world then you can.
-If you just want to name the kingdom that everything will take place in then you can do that here if you wish.
+If you just want to name the kingdom where everything will take place then you can do that here if you wish.
 It is up to you to determine the scope and size of the world.

-This is where you briefly setup the story you want to tell.
-I want to begin this section dispelling an objection I hear when people read that line.
+This is where you briefly set up the story you want to tell.
+I want to begin this section by dispelling an objection I hear when people read that line.

-Third, it means that the dungeon master has a general outline with names, places, conflict, events laid out before hand.
+Third, it means that the dungeon master has a general outline with names, places, conflicts, and events laid out beforehand.
 However, it is up to everyone at the table and the randomness of the player’s actions and dice rolls to determine how those events take place.

 Fourth, dungeon masters have a duty to not remove the players’ ability to make their own choices.

 Therefore, when you are creating a story that you want to tell it is to give a sense of guidance for the players to have the ability to make choices.
 A fully open sandbox world wouldn’t be fun to play in.

 Get a step by step graphic to explain how to create a custom world in your tabletop role playing game.
 These steps work for Dungeons and Dragons / Pathfinder and any RPG.

 In addition to that I will give you a subscriber discount of 50% in my etsy store for anything over $10.

 Avoid a sandbox